 For the Apple Compote

-2 small apples – peeled and finely chopped (this will be about 8oz / 200g prepped apple)
+- 2 small apples (peeled and finely chopped.
+About 8oz / 200g when prepared)

 For the Posset